aakarshit-010/Analog-clock-cyberpunk-theme-/README.md

 # Chronosphere Analog Clock

-A cyberpunk themed time app built with React.
+A cyberpunk-themed time app built with React, featuring an analog clock, digital time display, and stopwatch.

-Features:
+## Features

 - Smooth analog clock with animated hands
 - Digital clock with 12-hour and 24-hour modes
 - Stopwatch with lap tracking
-- Responsive UI for desktop and mobile
+- Responsive layout for desktop and mobile

 ## Tech Stack